ubai97/front-editor/readme.txt

 * Added image validation
 * Added images sanitizing
 * Showing image errors on uploading in front editor
+* Added security check when trying to edit post or create

 = 1.2 =
 * Refactoring